By Eric Vandenbroeck and co-workers

 Protestant countries, together with the parallel appearance of two Protestant

-orders, the Venerable Order of St John and the Johannlterorden,
+orders, the Venerable Order of St John and the Johannlterorden, which are

-and the Johanniterorden, though related, are distinct.
+the Johanniterorden, though related, are distinct.

 Its History Is Long And, At Times, Not Without